-There may be times when you worry about the health and well-being of girls in your group.
-Alcohol, drugs, sex, bullying, abuse, depression, and eating disorders are some of the issues girls may encounter.
-You are on the frontlines of girls' lives which places you in a unique position to identify a situation in which a girl may need help.
-If you believe a girl is at risk of hurting herself or others, your role is to promptly bring that information to her parent/caregiver or the council so she can get the expert assistance she needs.
-Your concern about a girl's well-being and safety is taken seriously and your council will guide you in addressing these concerns.
+There may be times when you worry about the health and well-being of individuals in your group.
+Alcohol, drugs, sex, bullying, abuse, depression, and eating disorders are some of the issues they may encounter.
+You are on the frontlines of their lives which places you in a unique position to identify a situation in which they may need help.
+If you believe someone is at risk of hurting themself or others, your role is to promptly bring that information to the parent/caregiver or the council so they can get the expert assistance they need.
+Your concern about their well-being and safety is taken seriously and your council will guide you in addressing these concerns.

-Here are a few signs that could indicate a girl needs expert help:
+Here are a few signs that could indicate someone needs expert help:

-- Marked changes in behavior or personality (for example, unusual moodiness, aggressiveness, or sensitivity). - Declining academic performance and/or inability to concentrate. - Withdrawal from school, family activities, or friendships. - Fatigue, apathy, or loss of interest in previously enjoyed activities. - Sleep disturbances. - Increased secretiveness. - Deterioration in appearance and personal hygiene. - Eating extremes, unexplained weight loss, distorted body image. - Tendency toward perfectionism. - Giving away prized possessions; preoccupation with the subject of death. - Unexplained injuries such as bruises, burns, or fractures. - Avoidance of eye contact or physical contact. - Excessive fearfulness or distrust of adults. - Abusive behavior toward other children, especially younger ones.
+- Marked changes in behavior or personality (for example, unusual moodiness, aggressiveness, or sensitivity). - Declining academic performance and/or inability to concentrate. - Withdrawal from school, family activities, or friendships. - Fatigue, apathy, or loss of interest in previously enjoyed activities. - Sleep disturbances. - Increased secretiveness. - Deterioration in appearance and personal hygiene. - Eating extremes, unexplained weight loss, distorted body image/efforts to hide their body. - Tendency toward perfectionism (i.e., mistakes are considered unacceptable, unwillingness to start or try something for fear of failure, belief there is only one way to do something). - Giving away prized possessions; preoccupation with the subject of death. - Unexplained injuries such as bruises, burns, or fractures. - Avoidance of eye contact or physical contact. - Excessive fearfulness or distrust of adults. - Abusive behavior toward other children, especially younger ones, or animals.